RWS/studio-api-docs/apiconcepts/integration/process_custom_project_package_formats.md

 ```

 > [!NOTE]
-> The __Open Package__ and __Create Return Package__ wizards `Data` object is available in the custom package converter as well, via the [ExternalPackageConversionInfo.CustomData](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.Packaging.ExternalPackageConversionInfo.yml#Sdl_TranslationStudioAutomation_IntegrationApi_Packaging_ExternalPackageConversionInfo_CustomData) property, allowing third party developers to use inside the converter data that has been captured in their custom wizard pages .
+> The __Open Package__ and __Create Return Package__ wizard's `Data` object is available in the custom package converter as well, via the [ExternalPackageConversionInfo.CustomData](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.Packaging.ExternalPackageConversionInfo.yml#Sdl_TranslationStudioAutomation_IntegrationApi_Packaging_ExternalPackageConversionInfo_CustomData) property, allowing third party developers to use inside the converter data that has been captured in their custom wizard pages .

 ## Importing a custom package
 Importing a custom package is done by implementing the `ConvertPackage(IConversionContext context, ExternalPackageConversionInfo externalPackageConversionInfo)` method.
 The usual steps within the implementation are as follows: